Read in:

 Getting started

 Your Obsidian vault becomes a website in under a minute.
-Write in Obsidian, sync, and notes are live — with Telegram publishing, monetization, and an AI assistant built in.
+The fastest path: sign in to your instance, download the preconfigured starter vault, open it in Obsidian, press Sync.
+No plugin installs, no API keys to copy.
 Try the demo or see how people use it.

 How the service works